jeff343/frem-ecommerce/README.md

 ### What I learned

-This was the most DOM manipulation I have done with vamilla javascript, and I enjoyed trying new things to make the funtions work.
+This was the most DOM manipulation I have done with vanilla javascript, and I enjoyed trying new things to make the funtions work.

 ### Continued development